-National guidance, policies and standards adopted by individual highway authorities for inspecting and prioritising repairs should take account of cyclists' comfort and safety.
-These should then be used to assess whether or not highways authorities are liable when cyclists suffer injury or other damages due to highway defects.
+• National guidance, policies and standards adopted by individual highway authorities for inspecting and prioritising repairs should take account of cyclists' comfort and safety.
+These should then be used to assess whether highways authorities are liable when cyclists suffer injury or other damages due to highway defects.

-Strategic roads (i.e. most motorways and trunk roads) are maintained by the relevant national authority (e.g. Highways England).
-Most other roads, which carry the majority of cycle traffic, are the responsibility of local highways authorities.
+Strategic roads (i.e. most motorways and trunk roads) are maintained by the relevant national authority (e.g. Highways England, Transport Scotland and the Welsh Government; N.B. in Northern Ireland, the Department for Infrastructure is the sole roads authority for both national and local roads).
+Most other roads, which carry most cycle traffic (see section 3d), are the responsibility of local highways authorities.